spp1991/ruby_challenges/README.md

         ii)If the previous term is odd, the next term is 3 times the previous term plus 1.
    The conjecture is that no matter what value of n, the sequence will always reach 1.

-2) Fibonnaci Sequence: the sequence starts off with a 0 and a 1, and then each corresponding digit is the sum of the two previous digits.
+2) **Fibonnaci Sequence:** The sequence starts off with a 0 and a 1, and then each corresponding digit is the sum of the two previous digits.

-3) Luhn Algorithm :The Luhn algorithm is a method that credit cards and other identification numbers can use to distinguish valid numbers from invalid ones.
+3) **Luhn Algorithm:** The Luhn algorithm is a method that credit cards and other identification numbers can use to distinguish valid numbers from invalid ones.
 It is meant to prevent users from making accidental errors.
    How the Algorithm Works
       Step 1 - break the credit card into its individual digits.